Permafrost/TundraTN/README.md

 // is allowed to edit the $derivative rule, so that it may disable the rule by setting
 // $derivative/enabled? to 'false', or specify a different sender or receiver. tundra.tn.schema.derivative:filter;

+// Splitting services used by tundra.tn:split can implement this specification.
+//
+//   - $document is the parsed bizdoc content for splitting.
+This is the default name
+//     for this input parameter.
+The actual name of the parameter can be changed using
+//     tundra.tn:split's $service.input parameter, which allows the use of tundra.tn:split
+//     with existing mapping services.
+//
+//   - $documents is the split list of content with which each item of the list will be routed
+//     back to Trading Networks as individual new documents.
+This is the default name for
+//     this output parameter.
+The actual name of the parameter can be changed using the
+//     tundra.tn:split's $service.output parameter, which allows the use of tundra.tn:split
+//     with existing mapping services. tundra.tn.schema:splitter;

 // Translation services used by tundra.tn:translate can implement this specification.
 //